omerbak/capstone_project_meta/README.md

 - animations on meals menu
 - mdoify card feedback layout
 - make the project more component based like component for a card and component for client review.
+- add more effects on form field error